Sennichi Department Store Building fire

 The Sennichi Department Store Building fire occurred in Sennichimae, Minami-ku (now Chuo-ku), Osaka, Japan on May 13, 1972.
 The fire killed at least 118 people and injured another 78.
-It was the worst department store fire in terms of casualties in Japan.
+It was the deadliest department store fire in Japan.
 The building that housed the department store also contained various other businesses, including a cabaret.
 All of the victims had been in the cabaret.

 Venue

 At the time of the fire, there were shops directly run by the Sennichi Department Store in the first and second floors, supermarkets on the third and fourth floors, stores of the same prices on the fifth floor, game corners on the sixth floor, a cabaret called Playtown that was run by an affiliated company and a showroom "haunted house" and coffee house underground.
 It was a "conglomerate building" with different administrators.
 The sixth floor was partly under construction to become a bowling alley and the third floor was also under construction.

 The building, which had previously been a Kabuki theater, had no fire sprinkler system.
 The existence of various different types of enterprises within one building was also a problem.
 The regulations and laws at the time of the construction of buildings collectively allowed these faults to occur.